Arkowne/vbc-computercraft/README.md

 - If you use a http:// ip in vbc.ip_server, the HTTP API must be enabled in the ComputerCraft configuration.
 - DFPWM audio is not yet optimized for long videos (disable it if the client crashes).
 - The monitor size should match the video resolution for proper display.
+- You should probably increase teh monitor size limit in your world's CC config.

 ***